CLI Reference

 # Preview import without savingmockd import openapi.yaml --dry-run

-# Replace all mocks with imported onesmockd import mocks.yaml --replacemockd export
+# Replace all mocks with imported onesmockd import mocks.yaml --replace

 Section titled “mockd export”Export current mocks to file.